IVSoftware/wpf-nested-observable/README.md

 }
 ```

 The WPF sample in the [linked repo](https://github.com/IVSoftware/wpf-nested-observable.git) includes a button to replace the `ClassC` instances with new ones, to verify that the `INotifyPropertyChanged` is still subscribed with the new instances.
-As far as the critical element of testing is concerned, if you browse the repo for [XBoundObject](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject.git) you will see an `MSTest` project with more than a dozen detailed tests that ensure its reliable operation.
+As far as the critical element of testing is concerned, if you browse the repo for `XBoundObject` you'll see an `MSTest` project with more than a dozen detailed tests that ensure its reliable operation.
+[TestClass_Modeling.cs](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/blob/master/MSTestProject/TestClass_Modeling.cs0)

 ___